openscope/openscope/documentation/airport-file-standards.md

 A reference link shall be provided, validating the yearly traffic count, so the reviewer may confirm that the traffic level is appropriate.

 ### Base video map
 A "video map" must be provided with all airports.
 For most US airports, these are easily found by checking with the appropriate ARTCC within VATUSA on VATSIM.
 In many other countries, however, these are not available to the public.
 If the originals cannot be obtained, an appropriate and well-thought-out video map must be created.
-Using [qGIS](http://www.qgis.org/en/site/) is the best way to do this.
+Using qGIS (see reference materials) is the best way to do this.

 ### Spacing
 To maintain uniformity in all airport files, only single spaces should be used.